• Home

 hello!

 I'm Annie.
 I'm a mum of two living in Scotland.
-I also work in the field of business ethics and sustainability.
 On Home in the Green I share our family's journey towards financial independence and living a lower impact lifestyle.

 Read More